AyaZabad/Pinnacles-Public-Health-Data-Visualization/README.md

 The analysis was conducted using Microsoft SQL Express for the database and Microsoft PowerBI for dashboarding using SQL where relevant.

 ## Age
 The visual illustrates the average number of enrolled patients for all Pinnacle branches divided across different age bands.
-The visual indicates highest age representation are patients between the ages of 24 and 64 while the lowest age represnetations are patients between 0 and 4 and between 15 and 24.
-At a more macro level, the majority of enrolled patients are over the age of 25 while the minority are under the age of 25.
+At a high level, the majority of enrolled patients are over the age of 25 while the minority are under the age of 25.

 Children may
 ![image](https://github.com/user-attachments/assets/f0a5f44b-0671-40f0-80c1-39243cf52774)